 From this screen, the admin can also time stamp the registrant's individual items/activity selections.
 Tap once for check-in, tap again for check-out:

 We also include QR codes on labels and item vouchers (click to read about the CONFIRMATION PAGE editing section within the Registration Form/Custom Profiles editor).
 Even if you only have one registration item, checking in an attendee for that item will check the attendee into the event generally.

 The second way an event staff member can check someone into and out of individual registration items is via the Check-In App lookup function.

 After scanning a registrant's badge, you will see a small SEARCH button at the top right corner of the screen (image below) - tap that button and you will be led to the attendee search utility, where you can look up registrants by their names (screenshot below on the left).

-You can also access the check-in search utility right off the bat (i.e. before having to scan someone's QR code) by logging into the mobile app.
-This, of course, would require the staff member to have a user account and an admin user ID.
+You can also access the check-in search utility (i.e. before having to scan someone's QR code) by logging into the mobile app.
+This, of course, would require the staff member to have an admin user account on the dashboard.
 The Check-In app can be accessed through the main menu of the mobile app (second screenshot below).

 Instead of your on-site team bearing the majority of the check-in responsibility, you can offload this task onto the registrants themselves by activating self check-in.